-The tradition continues: In the 2016 graduating class of almost 150 seniors from 26 local high schools, CCBA presented 23 endowment scholarships, 5 $200 scholastic awards, and 49 $100 scholastic awards for a total of $25,600.
-The scholarships are awarded based on academic performance, community service, leadership activities, financial need, cultural activities, and/or athletic participation.
+The tradition continues: In the 2018 graduating class of over 170 seniors from 27 local high schools, CCBA presented 35 endowment scholarships and 52 $100 scholastic awards for a total of $36,100.
+The scholarships are awarded based on academic performance, community service, cultural involvement, leadership activities, athletic participation, and/or financial need.

 The Chinese Consolidated Benevolent Association (CCBA) of Portland, Oregon is pleased to offer the following scholarships: